ShaelinB/470/Project 2 - Alternative Controller/README.md

 ## Summary

 Overall, this was a very fun project and I'm proud of what I made.
-The main challenge with this project was the code because sometimes data would be invalid so I had to add a bunch of checks to make sure no errors occured.
+The main challenge with this project was the code because sometimes data would be invalid so I had to add a bunch of checks to make sure no errors occurred.
 The circuit on the other hand was very easy to make, all I really had to do was attach wires together.

 To learn more about the process check out the Post Mortem video down below.